spanexx/KolocollectV1/PROGRESS.md

 This document tracks the progress of implementing the frontend for KoloCollect application based on the integration plan in PLAN.md.

+## Latest Updates (May 10, 2025)

+- [✅] **Enhancement: Member Service Implementation**
+  - Problem: The `getActiveMemberCount` function in community-list component was treating community members incorrectly
+  - Solution:
+    1. Created a proper Member service with API integration
+    2. Implemented backend Member controller and routes
+    3. Refactored the community-list component to use the Member service
+    4. Improved error handling and removed debug logs
+    5. Added caching for member counts to optimize API calls
+  - Implementation details:
+    1. Backend:
+       - Created `memberController.js` with Member operations (getAllMembers, getMembersByCommunityId, getMemberById, updateMemberStatus, getActiveMemberCount)
+       - Created `memberRoutes.js` with API endpoints
+       - Updated `server.js` to include the new routes
+    2. Frontend:
+       - Created `member.model.ts` interface with Member and response types
+       - Created `member.service.ts` with API methods
+       - Refactored `community-list.component.ts` to use the new service with caching
+  - Completion: May 10, 2025
+  - Integration points:
+    - Backend endpoints: `/api/members`
+    - Frontend component: `community-list.component.ts`
+    - Service: `member.service.ts`
+  - Next steps:
+    - Add unit tests for the new service and controller
+    - Implement additional member management features
+    - Create admin UI for member management

 ## Latest Backend Updates (May 10, 2025)

 - [✅] **Enhancement: Improved Community Contribution History API**